How-To

 Running OSMT Quickstart

-Then cd into OSMT's project directory (just created by git)
+Then cd into OSMT's project directory (just created by git)git clone https://github.com/wgu-opensource/osmt.git

 cd osmt